-New methods of detecting Salmonella in pork meat processingJuly 24th, 2014 in Diseases, Conditions, Syndromes /
+New methods of detecting Salmonella in pork meat processingJuly 24, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Infections caused by foodborne microorganisms are an increasing public health burden.
 In a PhD project at the National Food Institute, Technical University of Denmark, new methods of characterising and dectecting foodborne illness-causing Salmonella in pork meat processing and in bacteria in water, feed and food samples were studied.